Mariada Pieridi: Early life

 Mariada Pieridi was born in Nicosia, Cyprus.
 Her father was an officer in the Greek Navy and her mother was a lawyer in Cyprus.
 She has a younger brother, Dimitri.

 Pieridi and her family moved to Athens when she was a child.
 She soon began to experiment with music and sports.
 She was on the Pan-Hellenic Gymnastics Association (PGS) for nine years and started playing the piano.
 Music became an integral part of her life and when she reached high school, she decided that she wanted a career in the music industry.
 She then took speech classes at the Attica Conservatory and continued with piano lessons.

 Career

 1995: Eurovision

 Pieridi got her first real break into the music industry during the 1995 Eurovision Song Contest in Dublin, Ireland.
 She was the backing vocalist of the Greek entry to the contest performed by Elina Konstantopoulou.
-They sang the song "Pia Prosefhi" ("What Kind Of A Prayer").
+They sang the song "Pia Prosefhi".
 After Eurovision, Pieridi performed with many popular singers including Despina Vandi, Antonis Remos, Kaiti Garbi and Yiannis Parios, getting her name and voice known.